offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 - <a name="server.ROOT_URL" href="#server.ROOT_URL">`server.ROOT_URL`</a>:
   Root URL of the public URL.
-If specified it overwrites the automatically generated public URL, which is necessary for proxies and inside containers:
+If specified it overwrites the automatically generated public URL, which is necessary for proxies and inside containers.:
   ```ini
   ROOT_URL = %(PROTOCOL)s://%(DOMAIN)s:%(HTTP_PORT)s/
   ```